A teacher and writer, Sage shares her love of Paganism and Witchcraft through online videos, books, articles, classes, and workshops.

 Psychic vs. Psychology

-If you look up the words 'empathic' and 'empathetic' in the dictionary, you would discover that they are used interchangeably in mundane language.
-Both words are rooted in the Greek word empatheia, meaning 'in feeling'.
+If you look up the words empathic and empathetic in the dictionary, you will discover that they are used interchangeably in everyday language.
+Both words are rooted in the Greek phrase empatheia, meaning "in feeling."

 Empathy is the ability to understand and share the feelings of another.
 This is a very important human trait that society tries to instill in children from a young age.
 Like most traits, if out of balance, it can be problematic.

 Those in the psychic and magical community tend to make a distinction between being empathic and being empathetic.
 One is seen as a psychic ability, and the other is a psychological trait.